FT1006/islandsense/README.md

 Weekly score is the average of daily risk scores.

+## Physics-Aware Features

+Our model uses simple, interpretable features that match what captains actually consider:

+- **WOTDI (Wind-On-Track Direction Index)**: How badly the wind is pushing the ship off its intended direction.
+Side-winds cause roll and approach difficulty.
+Higher WOTDI = more cross-wind exposure = higher disruption risk.

+- **BSEF (Beam-Sea Exposure Factor)**: How badly the waves are hitting the ship from the side.
+Sideways waves cause aggressive rolling, often forcing cancellations.

+- **Gust Max 3h**: Worst wind gust in the last 3 hours.
+Captures sudden spikes that pilots really care about when making go/no-go decisions.

+- **Tide Gate Margin**: Time buffer before the tide closes the port.
+Low margins mean less flexibility if conditions deteriorate.

+These physics-aware features make the model's predictions interpretable and credible to maritime operators.

 ## Scenarios

 - **Optimized**: Forward ship 10% of cargo on lower-risk sailings